dannguyen/journalism-syllabi/README.md

 <a href="http://futureofjourn.blogspot.com/">Homepage</a> /
 <a href="http://archive.is/GYuHz">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>We will explore how to use the computer and the internet to add depth and context to news stories.
+        We will explore how to use the computer and the internet to add depth and context to news stories.
 Keep in mind, however, that these are just tools – they supplement, but do not replace, in-depth, aggressive reporting.
-We will conduct database analyses, and access a wide variety of records from gove...</em></p>
+We will conduct database analyses, and access a wide variety of records from gove
+        </small></p>

         <p>Instructors: Ron Bishop</p>
     </td>
     <td>
-        Drexel University
+        <small>Drexel University</small>
     </td>
   </tr>